Due to IP65 protection class rating, this laser measurer can be used even in the most extreme conditions and environments.

 The device is a bit heavy.

-Characterized by high accuracy and precise measurement performance, the DeWalt laser distance measurer will prove useful for all construction workers, interior designers, and architects needing to measure distance on a daily basis.
+Characterised by high accuracy and precise measurement performance, the DeWalt laser distance measurer will prove useful for all construction workers, interior designers, and architects needing to measure distance on a daily basis.

 635 nm, < 1 mW (Class 2)